pxp9/pxp9.github.io/content/2025-09-20-fibonacci-calculation.md

 {% end %}

-For each input we flush the memoization cache, because it will be unfair it we leave it, since it will not compute every N at least once.
+For each input we flush the memoization cache, because it will be unfair if we leave it, since it will not compute every N at least once.

 ### Sometimes improving is not enough.

-Dynamic programming implementation is pretty fast but it is not enough, we can get a better implementation just if we rethink the naive approach to make it
+Dynamic programming implementation is pretty fast, but it is not enough.
+We can get a better implementation if we rethink the naive approach to make it
 $O(n)$.

 One trick we can do is to store the previous 2 numbers as parameters of the recursion so this way, we dont need to compute all the other results each time.